AlanPearl/mocksurvey/README.md

 - At the time of writing, a prerequisite (halotools) is incompatible with `setuptools>=58`.
 You can fix this by running `pip install "setuptools<58"`.
 It is also currently incompatible with `python>=3.10`.
 - Optional, but recommended to install Corrfunc (`pip install Corrfunc`)
   - Requires gsl installation (check with `gsl-config --version`, install with `conda install -c conda-forge gsl`)
-### Example to automatically install prerequisites using Anaconda environment:
+### Example to automatically install prerequisites using a conda environment:
 ```
 conda create -n py39-mocksurvey python=3.9 "setuptools<58" gsl
 conda activate py39-mocksurvey